NordicPlayground/nrf5-ble-tutorial-characteristic/README.md

 # Requirements

-* nRF51 DK or nRF52 DK Kit
+* nRF52 DK
-* nRF51 Dongle
+* nRF52840 Dongle or an additional development kit
-* Master Control Panel (MCP).
-You can also use the Master Control Panel found in the nRF Toolbox app for Android or the LightBlue app for iPhone.
+* nRF Connect Bluetooth low energy app for Desktop.
+You can also use nRF Connect for mobile found in both Google Play on Android and App Store for iPhone.
-* Keil v5.12 or later
+* Keil uVision v5.xx or SEGGER Embedded Studio (SES)
-* nRFgo Studio
-* SDK v11.0.0.
+* SDK v15.0.0.
-* For nRF51 DK use SoftDevice S130 V2.0.0 for nRF52 DK use S132 V2.0.0.
+* SoftDevice S132 V6.x.x
 * Example files.

 Other kits, dongles and software versions might work as well, but this will not be covered here.